keithaumiller/Human/README.md

 Top Level [Human Success Dashboard](https://colab.research.google.com/drive/1q1huNZ9eN4L39OijFH472mIJ1Rf5K_5C#scrollTo=qcxOdaUy72e0) which has the current, historical, and forcast for the human race.

-I envision artificial intelligence not as a competitor to humanity but as an augmentation and extension of our collective capabilities.
-It is the culmination of millennia of institutional knowledge and processes, working together to automate and optimize the aspirations we have set for ourselves as a species.
-This AI has no inherent motivations; its objectives are those we prescribe to it, intended to serve the best interests of all humanity, not merely a privileged few.
+Artificial intelligence is not a competitor to humanity but as an augmentation and extension of our collective capabilities.
+It is the culmination of millions of years of evolution, and millennia of institutional knowledge and processes.
+Together we will work to automate and optimize the aspirations we have set for ourselves as a species.
+AI has no inherent motivations.
+This effort is to outline how we can struture all knowledge and objective functions to serve in the best interests of all humanity, not merely a privileged few.

 The consensus among futurists points to the inevitable integration of artificial intelligence throughout society, an integration that is already well underway.
 It is imperative that each sector, organization, and interest group develops a specialized AI to govern and protect their respective institutions.
 Those who hesitate may find themselves unable to compete with those who adopt and adapt.

-My proposed AI is intended to fulfill the role of a Governor, leader, President, Dictator, King, Emperor, CEO, or any type of leader.
+My proposed method is intended to fulfill the role of leader.
 "Leadership AI" tailored to the apex of any given organization.
-It will comprise a series of increasingly sophisticated, nested algorithms that contribute to the forecasting capabilities.
+It will comprise a series of increasingly sophisticated, nested algorithms that contribute to the forecasting capabilities for the primary metrics.

 Leadership is an optimization problem, this method is intended to achieve the most equitable and beneficial outcomes for humanity.